Leveraging Photometry for Deconfusion of Directly Imaged Multi-Planet Systems: The Solar System as a Confused System

 \section{The Solar System as a Confused System}

 We also apply the photometry likelihood ranking scheme to a group of Solar System planets as if they were a directly-imaged exoplanetary system.
 We have chosen to model the four planets that fall within the semimajor axis range defined for the rest of the simulated systems in this paper, which includes Venus, Earth, Mars, and Jupiter.
-Orbital parameters were adopted from JPL Horizons Solar System Dynamics page\footnote{\url{https://ssd.jpl.nasa.gov/planets/approx_pos.html}} \citep{standish1992orbital}.
-We follow the same simulation methods as are described in Section~\ref{sec:sims}, with three observations of the system spread equally over the span of one Earth year.
+Orbital parameters were adopted from JPL Horizons Solar System Dynamics page (\href{https://ssd.jpl.nasa.gov/planets/approx_pos.html}{https://ssd.jpl.nasa.gov/planets/approx\_pos.html}) \cite{standish1992orbital}.
+We follow the same simulation methods as are described in Sec.~\ref{sec:sims}, with three observations of the system spread equally over the span of one Earth year.
 Venus, Earth, Mars, and Jupiter do not exhibit confusion at low inclinations.
 We present a medium and high inclination case here.

 We maintain the range of the true inclinations of the planets with respect to one another and increase the overall viewing inclination by randomly sampling an inclination value in the medium and high inclination groups and incorporating it for all planets.
 The orbital parameters are listed in Table~\ref{tab:solar_system_sim}.
-We assign albedos and radii in the same manner as presented in Section~\ref{subsubsec:sim_detections} above, assuming albedos of 0.3 and Earth-like radii.
-We also tested the photometry model using the true geometric albedos and radii of the planets; the results are the same as the case with the constant Earth-like albedos and radii.
+We assign albedos and radii in the same manner as presented in Sec.~\ref{subsubsec:sim_detections} above, assuming albedos of 0.3 and Earth-like radii.
+We also tested the photometry model using the true geometric albedos and radii of the planets (0.67, 0.3, 0.15, and 0.52 for Venus, Earth, Mars, and Jupiter, respectively\cite{Cox2000PhT....53j..77C, Mallama2006Icar..182...10M, Mallama2009Icar..204...11M, Mallama2012Icar..220..211M}); the order of the photometry ranking results are the same as the case with the constant Earth-like albedos and radii.
 Changing the albedos and radii of planets in this Solar System case does not change the orbits that are fit by the deconfuser (because photometry does not influence the orbit-fitting portion of the algorithm).
 It also does not affect the results of photometry ranking, because the majority of the confusion in the Solar System cases stems from the detections of Earth and Venus being at small separations relative to one another on-sky.